Kalakand Wontons Recipe

 Kalakand Wontons Ingredients.

-All-Purpose Flour (Maida) – Flour is mixed with water to make a slurry.
+• All-Purpose Flour (Maida) – Mix with water to make a slurry.
 This slurry acts as a glue to seal the wontons.

-Kalakand – Make it at home using my easy Kalakand recipe or buy from an Indian sweet shop.
+• Kalakand – Make it at home with my easy kalakand recipe, or buy it from an Indian sweet shop.

-Wonton Wrappers – Make these at home using my easy Wonton Wrappers recipe, or buy a frozen packet from the freezer section of the Asian aisle.
+• Wonton Wrappers – Make these using my homemade wonton wrappers recipe, or buy a frozen packet from the freezer section of the Asian aisle.

 You will also need ghee or oil for frying the wontons.